 Fill a lunch size paper bag with candies and small toys then tie it closed with a string, leaving extra for hanging.
 Let your kids decorate their own pinatas with tissue paper, stickers, ribbons, and any other craft supplies you may have lying around.
 Then hang them up and let your kids go at them with a stick and try to break them open.

 Cinco de Mayo Coloring Pages.

-I hope you enjoy these fun activities to celebrate the culture of Mexico.
+I hope you enjoy these fun Cinco De Mayo party ideas adults for adults and kids.
+These are fun activities for Cinco De Mayo to celebrate the culture of Mexico.
 However you decide to celebrate Cinco de Mayo with your kids, the most important thing is to have fun!
 Do you have any other cinco de mayo ideas that kids would enjoy?
 Share in the comments below!

 Mexcio has an awesome culture that delights everyone young and old.
 Now comes the season only Cinco de Mayo, a full-fledged enjoyment for kids.
 It is it a great time to throw a fun loving party day.
 Thanks for the tips including menu and cinco de mayo kindergarten activities details.
 Going through, I see a healthy and a very child oriented menu including Taco bar and Horchata- great traditional milk and rice drink, with added cinnamon to make this more familiar to kids.
 The list of 5 de Mayo activities is awesome including great resources for crafts and educational Mexican traditions providing a fun loving memorable Cinco de Mayo.
 Thanks for sharing these fun Cinco de Mayo traditions.